 But why this specific combo?
 Well, Trinny thinks that although you're usually more likely to find BHAs (beta-hydroxy acids) such as salicylic acid in your cleansers you should leave these out until later in your skincare routine.
 “When you are cleansing, AHAs are small molecules that will go into the skin and the PHAs are gentle, I love that combination,” says Trinny, who prefers to leave BHAs, which she describes as like pore-seeking missiles, for the exfoliating part of the skincare routine.

-We’re predicting that Trinny London skincare is going to be giving the makeup line a run for its money.
+We’re predicting that Trinny London skincare is already giving her now cult makeup line a run for its money.
 Great ingredients and simple to use, giving options for all skin types and goals, plus refillable packaging at a cheaper price, it doesn't get better than that.
 Now we're excited to test her super-soft makeup brushes, we'll report back pronto.